This list is representative of the nature and number of electives offered each year.

 Professor Kenneth R. Baker

 Building on the optimization coverage in the core Decision Science course, this course provides advanced tools that are useful in many industries and functions.
 After reviewing and extending the formulation and interpretation of linear programming models, the course introduces data envelopment analysis, a sophisticated approach for evaluating the efficiency of similar businesses or business units.
-The course touches briefly on the solution of nonlinear optimization models and then covers formulation and solution of integer programs, with emphasis on marketing and logistics applications.
-The coverage then moves on to heuristic programming and the use of evolutionary algorithms to solve problems that do not fit easily into the traditional optimization frameworks
+The course touches briefly on the solution of nonlinear optimization models and covers formulation and solution of integer programs, with emphasis on marketing and logistics applications.
+The coverage then moves on to heuristic programming for solving problems that do not fit easily into the traditional optimization frameworks.

 MANAGEMENT OF SERVICE OPERATIONS (SOPS)